Long An FC: History

 From the 2007 season, the team changed its name to football club Đồng Tâm Long An (remove letter tiles).

-Logos
+Crest

-The club's logo when Henrique Calisto was in charge resembles that of Portuguese side Boavista.
+The club's crest when Henrique Calisto was in charge resembles that of Portuguese side Boavista.

 Stadium

 Long An Stadium is a multi-purpose stadium in Tân An, Vietnam.
 It is used mostly for football matches and is the home stadium of Đồng Tâm.
 The stadium holds 20,000 people.